docker/docs/docker-for-mac/troubleshoot.md

 ## Support

-Docker Desktop offers support for developers subscribed to a [Pro or a Team plan](https://www.docker.com/pricing){: target="_blank" rel="noopener" class="_"}.
+Docker Desktop offers support for developers subscribed to a Pro or a Team plan.
+Click [here](https://www.docker.com/pricing){: target="_blank" rel="noopener" class="_"} to upgrade your existing account.

 This section contains instructions on how to get support, and covers the scope of Docker Desktop support.

 ### How do I get Docker Desktop support?